Accordance/dev-environment/README.md

 Initial Setup
 -------------
 1. Make sure you have all the 'Prerequisites'
+1. If you're using VirtualBox (boot2docker or docker-machine), map proper ports following 'Configuring VirtualBox' instructions
+1. Prepare you 'Development Environment configuration' by choosing steps from a section appropriate to your OS
 1. Configure 'dockerhost' hostname to be pointing to the same IP as DOCKER_HOST environment variable and it's pingable: ```ping dockerhost```
 1. Create a working folder for Accordance project: ```mkdir accordance```
 1. Navigate to the working folder: ```cd accordance```